gloinul/draft-westerlund-avtcore-srtp-gcm-sst/draft-westerlund-avtcore-srtp-gcm-sst.md

 Additional parameters:

-- Q_MAX (maximum number of encryption invocations per key): Q_MAX is 2^48 for SRTP and 2^31 for SRTCP.
+- E_MAX (maximum number of encryption invocations per key): E_MAX is 2^48 for SRTP and 2^31 for SRTCP.
 SRTP and SRTCP use separate derived keys and therefore have independent invocation counts.

-- V_MAX (maximum number of decryption invocations per key): For AES-GCM-SST cipher suites, V_MAX is 2^54.
-For Rijndael-GCM-SST cipher suites, V_MAX is 2^118.
+- D_MAX (maximum number of decryption invocations per key): For AES-GCM-SST cipher suites, D_MAX is 2^54.
+For Rijndael-GCM-SST cipher suites, D_MAX is 2^118.

-For AES-GCM-SST, {{I-D.mattsson-cfrg-aes-gcm-sst}} requires that protocols MUST enforce Q_MAX · P_MAX / 16 ⪅ 2^59.
-With Q_MAX of 2^48 and P_MAX of 2^15 octets, the product Q_MAX · P_MAX / 16 = 2^59, which satisfies this bound.
-If an application requires larger packets, P_MAX MAY be increased provided that Q_MAX is reduced accordingly so that Q_MAX · P_MAX / 16 ⪅ 2^59 remains satisfied, and a rekey MUST be performed before Q_MAX is reached.
-For Rijndael-GCM-SST, the 256-bit block size guarantees δ ≈ 1 without requiring this constraint, and P_MAX is set to 2^16 octets with Q_MAX of 2^48.
+For AES-GCM-SST, {{I-D.mattsson-cfrg-aes-gcm-sst}} recommends that protocols enforce E_MAX · P_MAX / 16 ⪅ 2^59.
+With E_MAX of 2^48 and P_MAX of 2^15 octets, the product E_MAX · P_MAX / 16 = 2^59, which satisfies this bound.
+If an application requires larger packets, P_MAX MAY be increased provided that E_MAX is reduced accordingly so that E_MAX · P_MAX / 16 ⪅ 2^59 remains satisfied, and a rekey MUST be performed before E_MAX is reached.
+For Rijndael-GCM-SST, the 256-bit block size guarantees δ ≈ 1 without requiring this constraint, and P_MAX is set to 2^16 octets with E_MAX of 2^48.

 # Key Derivation Functions